exoRift/cyclone-engine/.github/ISSUE_TEMPLATE/feature-request.md

 A clear and concise explanation of the feature.

 **Why should this feature be a part of the engine/website?**
-Describeb why this feature should exist.
+Describe why this feature should exist.

 **Additional context**
 Add any other context or screenshots about the feature request here.